Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Features and improvements made available with Kinemation include:

+-   LOD Crossfade support
+-   LOD1 Append which allows packing a LOD0 and LOD1 into a single entity with crossfade for extreme performance
 -   Exposed skeletons which automatically deform meshes based on bone entity transforms
 -   Optimized skeletons which keep bones in buffers for fast manipulation